 You may find more inspiration in this How to Style Eclectic Interiors with Timeless Style post.

-The handmade process varied by region and potter, with some pieces displaying smooth, refined finishes while others retained a more rustic charm.
+The handmade nature of yellowware varied by region and potter, some pieces feature smooth, refined finishes, while others embrace a more rustic, homespun look that only adds to their collectible charm.

-Among the most sought-after pieces today are the large bowls, which were essential in American kitchens for mixing and baking.
+Among the most sought-after yellowware pieces today are the large mixing bowls once essential in American kitchens for baking and food prep.
+Their generous size and durability made them a staple in homes across the country.

 Want to Learn More About Yellowware?